Superman: The Animated Series: Video games

-Superman 64, released for the Nintendo 64 console in 1999, was the first video game to be produced based upon the series, however it is considered to be one of the worst Superman video games and worst games ever.
+Superman 64, released for the Nintendo 64 console in 1999, was the first video game to be produced based upon the series, however it is considered to be one of the worst Superman video games and worst games of all time.
 A second video game, Superman: Shadow of Apokolips was released in 2002 for the PlayStation 2 and GameCube consoles.
-It was produced by a different company, and was described as "a respectable but average superhero game."
+It was produced by a different company, and was described as "a respectable but average superhero game".